fjvallarino/monomer/docs/tutorials/external/01-optics.md

 ### Usage in widgets

-You can't use Prisms with Monomer's widgets, since they expect to be able to get and set a single value, thus requiring a lens.
-Some widgets, such as numericField, dateField and timeField have direct support for Maybe values.
+In general you can't use Prisms with Monomer's widgets, since they expect to be able to get and set a single value, thus requiring a lens.

-Others, such as radio or dropdown, receive the set of valid values and you can wrap the values you need in Just (Nothing is a valid value too!).
+Having said that, some widgets such as numericField, dateField and timeField have direct support for Maybe values.
+Others, such as radio or dropdown, receive the set of options and you can wrap the valid values with Just, while also remembering that Nothing is a valid value too and can be used to represent an empty selection.

-Of course, it's valid to use prisms when updating your model in event handlers.
+It's also valid to use prisms when updating your model in event handlers.

 ## Indexed

 Finally, the last optics we'll explore are indexed optics.
 They allow getting and setting values in lists/arrays/sequences based on an index.
-This type of optic, again, can fail, requiring the use of operators that account for that possible failure.
+This type of optic can fail, requiring the use of operators that account for that possible failure.

 To access the nth item of a sequence, we can use `ix`.
 Since the index may be out of bounds, `^?` is used.
 An alternative is using `^?!`, which will return